 Before we get into all things Programmatic Direct Mail (PDM), let’s take a walk down memory lane.
 I remember the “olde days” when the very first online brands were still trying to make this “ecommerce” thing stick.
 I’d open my email to an avalanche of fabulous discounts and offers based on my browsing history.
 Ads would pop up all over the internet, reminding me I really did want to buy a watercolor set – and, by golly, I was going to do it!

 But those ads barely rate a glance anymore.
 Yes, I, like many others out there, have become exhausted by digital ads.
 Nowadays, you’re 31 times more likely to win the lottery than you are to click on a banner ad.
 So it goes.

 Savvy marketers are always looking for ways to catch the eye of digitally-fatigued consumers.
-That’s what makes Programmatic Direct Mail (PDM) so interesting.
+That’s what makes PDM so interesting.
 It goes beyond digital experiences by engaging people at home with a tangible piece of marketing mail.

 But there’s a lot more that goes into how marketers can use the Programmatic Direct Mail channel to capture consumer attention than just the home environment.
 You need to be thinking beyond just “Awareness” and tap into the ability of PDM to use online intent data and machine learning to bolster performance and sales across the entire customer lifecycle.